 Before you begin to put those first words down on the page, physically or digitally, there’s one important decision you need to make.
 Who is the narrator of the story?
 What perspective will the readers experience as they scour the pages?

 The decision isn’t easy for everyone.
 New authors sometimes don’t know the difference, or shift perspectives in the middle of a paragraph.

 It’s important for writers to remember that their audience experiences the story from the narrator’s perspective.
-Failing to maintain a consistent perspective is a literary form of whiplash, leaving readers confused and questioning.
-Those feelings almost always lead to the story being set down and pushed aside.
+Failing to maintain a consistent perspective is a literary form of whiplash.
+It leaves readers confused and questioning.
+Those feelings almost always lead to them setting down and pushing the story aside.

 The difference between some points of view (POV) may seem minute, but it can completely change how the story flows.
 A first-person perspective will help your reader feel part of the story, while a third-person perspective gives you freedom to explore different characters.
 What you choose should depend entirely on how you want the reader to interact with the story.

-As a quick side note, the explanations of perspective relate entirely to how they are used in fiction writing.
+As a quick side note, the explanations of perspective relate entirely to how they are used in writing fiction.
 Non-fiction perspective is a whole different brand with different pros and cons for choosing a POV.

 If you want to make the reader feel like they are the main character, a first-person POV is the way to go.
 This means the narrator is using “I” and “me” pronouns.